 Vivienne is particularly proud of her associations with the Heriot-Watt Crucible and with the Welsh and Scottish Crucible programmes.

-The Crucible Programme I’ve just had the joy of facilitating the 7th Heriot-Watt Crucible.
+I’ve just had the joy of facilitating the 7th Heriot-Watt Crucible.
 The Crucible programme was begun by the innovation charity Nesta back in 2005.
-It brings together some 30 early to mid career researchers, all of whom have been identified as potential high flyers for three residential sessions helping them to communicate, … Continue reading The Crucible Programme
+It brings together some 30 early to mid career researchers, all of whom have been identified as potential high flyers for three residential sessions helping them to communicate, collaborate in an interdisciplinary way … Continue reading The Crucible Programme